![]() Artist's layout of future (third) Jewish temple. Click on the image to go to the article.

 And a future Jewish Temple ought be built beside it.
 It should be built upon a greater reality, even the sure promise of a Sacrifice Lamb.
 In fact this is the first thing that confronts the visitor to the Temple, or the Tabernacle that preceded it.
 They see the brazen altar.
 And they see the lamb of sacrifice upon that altar.

-Because the Lord of Hosts declares,
+Because the Lord of Hosts has declared,

 "....I will shake all nations,